 What does a mentor do?

-Each mentor is assigned a group of first year students.
-During the first five weeks of semester, mentors organise weekly meetings with this small group.
-Meetings can include activities and discussion of issues such as academic requirements, student discounts, and more.
+Each Mentor is assigned a group of first-year students from within their school.
+During the first five weeks of semester, Mentors organise weekly meetings with this small group.
+Meetings can include activities and discussion of issues such as academic requirements, finding support on campus and navigating university systems like Moodle.
+Mentors are also available to respond to text, email and phone enquiries.

-- provide access to a student network in your course
+- provide access to a student network in your School

 - introduces you to the student support structures at university, and

-- orientates you to the campus, the lingo and academic expectations.
+- helps you to understand the lingo and academic expectations.

 - creates awareness of transition issues experienced in the first year at university